Phenomenology of the flavor symmetric scoto-seesaw model with dark matter and TM$_1$ mixing: Neutrino masses and mixings in the FSS model

 where $m_{1,2,3}$ are the real and positive mass eigenvalues, and $\gamma_{1,2,3}$ are the phases that are extracted from the corresponding complex eigenvalues.
 In our framework, we have only one right-handed neutrino, which, via type-I seesaw (the first term in Eq. (\ref{eq:neutrino-mass-matrix})), yields a rank 1 mass matrix which makes one light neutrino massive.
 Together with the scotogenic contribution, we obtain a rank 2 mass matrix given in Eq. (\ref{eq:total-mass-matrix}), generating two massive neutrinos.
 Hence, within this flavor symmetric construction, one mass eigenvalue (lightest) will be zero.
 So, we have $m_1=0$, which implies $\gamma_1=0$.
 Now, we can get the form of neutrino mixing matrix $U_{\nu}$ such that $U_{\nu}^T M_{\nu}U_{\nu}={\rm diag}(0,m_2,m_3)$.
 Thus, $U_{\nu}$ becomes $U_{\nu}=U_{TB}U_{23}U_m$, where $U_m={\rm diag}(1,1,e^{i\alpha_{32}/2})$ is the Majorana phase matrix with $\alpha_{32}=\gamma_3-\gamma_2$. {\it Therefore, we have only one non-zero phase in the Majorana phase matrix $U_m$ as the lightest neutrino is massless.} The explicit form of $U_{\nu}$ follows

-This form of $U_{\nu}$ is well known in the literature as a deviation from $U_{\rm TBM}$ and is called the TM$_1$ mixing pattern.
+This form of $U_{\nu}$ is well known in the literature as a deviation from $U_{\rm TBM}$ and is called the TM$_1$ mixing pattern, where the first column of the lepton mixing matrix is trimaximal.
+The VEV alignment of the flavons $\phi_{a,s}$ mentioned earlier plays a crucial role in obtaining such mixing pattern.
 The lepton mixing matrix $U_{\nu}$ can now be compared with $U_{PMNS}$ which in its standard parametrization is given by~\cite{ParticleDataGroup:2022pth}

 where $c_{ij}=\cos\theta_{ij}$, $s_{ij}=\sin\theta_{ij}$, $\delta_{\rm CP}$ is the Dirac CP violating phase and $U_{m}$ is the Majorana phase matrix.
 We can see that the total light neutrino mass matrix of Eq. (\ref{eq:total-mass-matrix}) contains two parameters $a$ and $b$ associated with the type-I seesaw and scotogenic contributions, which can be complex in general.
 We can write these parameters as $a=|a|e^{i\phi_a}$ and $b=|b|e^{i\phi_b}$ where $\phi_a$ and $\phi_b$ are the associated phases.
 For calculational purpose, we define the parameter $\alpha=|a|/|b|$ and the difference of phases by $\phi_{ab}=\phi_a-\phi_b$.
 As $M_{\nu}^{\prime}$ is diagonalized by $U_{23}$, the rotation angle $\theta$ and the phase $\psi$ appearing in Eq. (\ref{eq:u23}) can be expressed in terms of the model parameters as